alv2017/Blog/BlogPosts/Git_Basic_Configuration.md

 picked it up from Peter Bell's amazing video course:
 [Git and Github Live Lessons](https://www.oreilly.com/library/view/git-and-github/9780133992748/).
-The course was published in 2014 by **Addison-Wesley Professional**, and in 2021 it still very relevant and super useful for everyone willing to use Git on a sensible basis.
+The course was published in 2014 by **Addison-Wesley Professional**, and in 2021 it is still very relevant and super useful for everyone willing to use Git on a sensible basis.

 ### Git Configuration Levels

 There are three levels of configuration in Git: local, global, and system.

 In this post we will be focusing on *global* settings.
-You are applying Git global settings, when configuring *all* your projects and repositories for your personal user account.
+You are applying Git global settings, when configuring *all* your projects and repositories for your *personal* user account.

 ### Basic Settings
 Let's open the terminal and let's type in the commands given below: